 That’s when you can rely on something called the Inverse Square Law.
 This freaks out some photographers, but it’s really not that hard to grasp the concept behind this pathetic name.

-Doesn't sound useful to photography, does it?
+Doesn’t sound useful for photography.

 Now let me fill in the blanks.
 The Inverse Square Law applies to light because light is merely electromagnetic radiation in the visible spectrum.
 It’s the only radiation you can see.
 Now here’s the useful part that avoids the fractions and math.